Liga IV: Promotion

+At this level, teams are not regarded as fully-fledged clubs but are instead classified as "sporting associations."
+However, teams aspiring to promotion must obtain a Certificate of Sports Identity (C.I.S.) from the Ministry of Youth and Sport, officially recognizing them as football clubs affiliated with the national federation.

 Series

 Liga IV is divided in 42 series, one for each county.
 All county leagues are organized individually by every County Football Association (AJF), but under the supervision of the Romanian Football Federation.